-In addition, the finalised tender dossier (see point 5.3.2.) must be submitted to the European Commission either at the same time or in advance to demonstrate that the proposed contract notice corresponds to the objectives of the contract.
+In addition, the finalised tender dossier (see Section 5.3.2) must be submitted to the European Commission either at the same time or in advance to demonstrate that the proposed contract notice corresponds to the objectives of the contract.

 The contract notice must state clearly, precisely and completely the subject of the contract and the contracting authority.
-If the contract notice is also published locally, it must be identical to the contract notice published on the EuropeAid website and appear at the same time.
+If the contract notice is also published locally, it must be identical to the contract notice published on the website of DG International Cooperation and Development and appear at the same time.